Lu-Smith/Lu-Smith/README.md

-- 👋 Hi, I’m @Lu-Smith
+- 👋 Hi, I’m Luna
-- 👀 I’m interested in web developer jobs
+- 👀 I’m looking for a job as a web developer
 - 🌱 I’m currently learning Python and AI
 - 💞️ I’m looking to collaborate on React, Vue and JavaScript projects
 - 📫 How to reach me: www.lunasmithart.com